orkeilius/basic-website-for-school/README.md

 # basic-website-for-school
-a very basic website for school
+## A basic website for school only with html and css.

+A parody of book in which you are the hero in french inspired by the game "reventure"

+(yes i must manually copy header/footer on every page)